astroport-fi/astroport-governance/contracts/voting_escrow/README.md

 ### `total_voting_power`

-Returns total voting power at the current block period.
+Returns the total supply of vxASTRO at the current block.

-Response:
 ```json
 {
   "voting_power_response": {